Joshua80/tf-azure-infra/readme.md

 - **HTTPS-Only Access:** The architecture enforces HTTPS-only access from the internet to the Frontend App Service, protecting data in transit and meeting security best practices.

-- **Scalability & Maintainability:** The modular approach (separate subnets, private endpoints, and clear separation of frontend, backend, database, and storage) allows for independent scaling, easier troubleshooting, and future extensibility.
+- **Scalability & Maintainability:** The modular approach (separate subnets, private endpoints, Application Insights integration, and clear separation of frontend, backend, database, and storage) allows for independent scaling, easier troubleshooting, and future extensibility.

-This design ensures that all critical data flows (API calls, database access, storage access) remain private within Azure, while only the necessary entry point (Frontend App Service) is exposed to the public, and only over secure channels.
+This design ensures that all critical data flows (API calls, database access, storage access, and telemetry) remain private within Azure, while only the necessary entry point (Frontend App Service) is exposed to the public, and only over secure channels.
+Application Insights provides end-to-end observability for both frontend and backend services.

 ## Notes